 8. Practice Self-Care

 Self-care is important when you are forgiving yourself, processing your emotions, and moving forward.
 Practicing physical self-care is just as important as finding ways to practice emotional self-care.
-It is essential that you learn ways to be increasingly attuned to your needs, find ways to meet them, and manage the stress that the healing process can bring forth.
+It is essential that you learn ways to be increasingly attuned to your needs, find ways to meet them, and manage the stress that the healing process can bring.

 Some self-care activities include:1